Altered-commits/Flux-Bytecode-Interpreter/README.md

 ### Flux

 **Description:** <br>
 Flux is a custom-built bytecode interpreter currently under development.
-I am creating it as a part of college project.
+I am creating it as a part of my own project.

 **Usage:** <br>
 To compile, use the following command:<br>